hdShang/arxiv-daily/docs/cs-CV/2025-09-17/papers/250913605v1-a-generalization-of-clap-from-3d-localization-to-image-processing-a-.md

 ---
 layout: default
-title: A Generalization of CLAP from 3D Localization to Image Processing, A Connection With RANSAC & Hough Transforms
+title: "A Generalization of CLAP from 3D Localization to Image Processing, A Connection With RANSAC & Hough Transforms"
 ---

 # A Generalization of CLAP from 3D Localization to Image Processing, A Connection With RANSAC & Hough Transforms